It's great to have you, Rush Lindbaugh and the Excellence in Broadcasting Network.

 I've circled it and drawn an arrow.

-They photoshop this.
+They photoshopped this.

 You can see that's a book cover behind the little finger.

-It's blue in the picture when you see it, and just a little bit of it above his little finger.
+There's just a little bit of it above his little finger.

-And I pan over again, and you'll see the exact same thing underneath that arrow.
+And I pan over again and you'll see the exact same thing underneath that arrow.

-This is you notice that these two kids are not playing video games.
+You notice that these two kids are not playing video games.

 They're not watching television with mom and dad.